Almad/django-sane-testing/doc/usage.rst

 * :class:`UnitTestCase` should not interact with database or server frontend
 * :class:`DatabaseTestCase` must run in one transaction and thus cannot be multithreaded and must not call commit
 * :class:`DestructiveDatabaseTestCase` is slow and do not have live server available (cannot test using urllib2 and friends)
+* :class:`HttpTestCase` provides all goodies except Selenium.
+When first encountered, live server is spawned; after that, it's as fast as :class:`DestructiveDatabaseTestCase`.
+* :class:`SeleniumTestCase` has it all (except speed).

 .. _running-tests: